Regular patterns, substitudes, Feynman categories and operads: Hermida-type adjunctions and the main theorem

 -- a category $C$

 -- a functor $ P : (\freesym C)\op\times C \to \Set $

 -- composition and unit laws, subject to non-surprising axioms.

-For the present purposes, the most convenient is to package the definition into the following (cf.~\cite[6.3]{Day-Street:lax-monoids} for the equivalence between the two formulations of the definition): A \emph{substitude} is a pinned operad $\phi : \caC \to P$ in which $\phi$ is the identity on objects.
-We denote by $\Subst$ the full sub-2-category of $\pOpd$ consisting of the substitudes, and denote by $J : \Subst \to \pOpd$ the inclusion. \end{blanko}
+Substitudes can be described also as monads in the bicategory of generalised species~\cite{Fiore-Gambino-Hyland-Winskel:JLMS}.
+For the present purposes, the most convenient is to package the definition into the following (cf.~\cite[6.3]{Day-Street:lax-monoids} for the equivalence between the two formulations of the definition): A \emph{substitude} is a pinned operad $\phi : C \to P$ in which $\phi$ is the identity on objects.
+We denote by $\Subst$ the full sub-2-category of $\pOpd$ consisting of the substitudes, and denote by $\JJ : \Subst \to \pOpd$ the inclusion. \end{blanko}

-\begin{blanko}{Substitude coreflection.} Since the bijective-on-objects morphisms form the left-hand class of an orthogonal factorisation system (Gabriel factorisation), by general principles, the inclusion functor $J : \Subst \to \pOpd$ has a right adjoint, denoted $(-)'$, forming an adjunction
+\begin{blanko}{Substitude coreflection.} Since the bijective-on-objects morphisms form the left class of an enhanced factorisation system (Gabriel factorisation), by general principles, the inclusion functor $\JJ : \Subst \to \pOpd$ has a right adjoint, denoted $(-)'$, forming a 2-adjunction